Businesses often compare social media packages and retainers as if one is modern and the other is outdated. That frame is too simple.

 What retainers usually do better

-Retainers tend to work better when the workload changes month to month.
+Retainers tend to fit better when the workload changes month to month.

 That might include:

 When the business is growing or experimenting, a fixed package can become restrictive quickly.
-The retainer model gives more room to rebalance effort where it matters most.
+A retainer gives more room to rebalance effort when campaign priorities change.

 That is why social media marketing and social media optimisation often pull businesses toward custom retainers over time.
-The work becomes less about fixed output and more about supporting a broader commercial system.
+The work becomes less about fixed output and more about supporting launches, offers, sales activity, and reporting.

 A practical comparison